Infinite-Impact-Insights/kig.re/jekyll/v2/_posts/2018-05-15-aws-ebs-c5-read-only-file-system.md

 /dev/nvme0n1p1 on / type ext4 (ro,relatime,data=ordered) [cloudimg-rootfs]
 ```

+The command which assumes your instance uses SSD local drives, which are typically provided by the NVME (Non-Volatile Memory Express) drives.

+> Note: NVMe (Non-Volatile Memory Express) is a communications interface and driver that defines a command set and feature set for PCIe-based SSDs with the goals of increased and efficient performance and interoperability on a broad range of enterprise and client systems.
+NVMe was designed for SSD.

 What you see here is that the primary EBS volume was mounted as `ro` — meaning read only.

 If you issue the same command on a healthy machine, you should see `rw`, instead of `ro`, meaning, of course, "read-write".